 Service Community Outcomes How will we measure our performance Target 21/22 Target 22/23 Target 23/24 Target 24/41 Roads in good condition.
 The average quality of a ride on a sealed local road network measured by Smooth Travel Exposure.
-Minimum 85% Minimum 85% Minimum 85% Minimum 85% • of roads can impact on the safety and comfort of road users a assess the quality of the ride on our Di • • Roads that are Fit for Purpose The percentage of the sealed local Minimum of 5% of Minimum of 5% of Minimum of 5% of Minimum of 5% o
+Minimum 85% Minimum 85% Minimum 85% Minimum 85% of roads can impact of on the safety and comfort of road users assess the quality of the ride on our Dis • • • • • Roads that are maintained well.
+Fit for Purpose Infrastructure Strong Community The percentage of the sealed local road network that is resurfaced annually.
+Minimum of 5% of total area What does this This measure pro n how well we are maintaining our road I network and meeting the targets for road res urfacing set in our Ass et Management Plan Footpaths are in an acceptable condition.
+Fit for Purpose Infrastructure Strong Community Target footpath condition rating (% compliant with Council's standards found in the Land Transport Activity Plan).
+Minimum 30% in excellent condition Maximum 10% in poor condition What does this Footpaths are an e District's infrastructure.
+Well maintaine ed footpaths are import tant for pedestrian conv venience and safety.

-Infrastructure

-Fit for Purpose

-Infrastructure

-Strong Community

-maintained

-Footpaths are

-well.

-This measure provides information on how well we are maintaining our road network and meeting the targets for road resurfacing set in our Asset Management Plan.

-in an acceptable condition.
-Infrastructure Strong Community compliant with Council's standards found in the Land Transport Activity Plan). excellent condition Maximum 10% in poor condition excellent condition Maximum 10% in poor condition excellent condition Maximum 10% in poor condition excellent condition Maximum 10% in poor condition What does this Footpaths are an e District's infrastructure.
-Well maintain ed footpaths are impor tant for pedestrian con venience and safety.
 Good response to service requests.
-Strong Community Fit for Purpose The percentage of customer service requests relating to roads and footpaths to which Council >95% >95% >95% >95% road network that is resurfaced responds within 15 working days.

-Interaction with the Community is a key aspect of our service and response time is a key method of measuring whether Council is listening to its customers.
+Strong Community Fit for Purpose Infrastructure The percentage of customer service requests relating to roads and footpaths to which Council responds within 15 working days. >95% >95% >95% >95% What does this Interaction with the tell me? responds within 15 working days. tey aspect of our service and response time is a key method o f measuring whether C Council is listening to its customers.

-Target footpath condition rating (%

-annually.

-^{} These performance measurements are provided by the Department of Internal Affairs and they are mandatory.
+These performance measurements are provided by the Department of Internal Affairs and they are mandatory.